 Purchase only WIC approved foods as listed on the WIC Acceptable Foods Card, and only the types and amounts of food listed on the check and purchase all of the WIC foods that are listed on each check.
 Not all checks for that month have to be used at once.

 Where can I use my WIC checks?

-The following stores that are authorized to accept WIC checks: Walmart, Hannaford, Price Chopper/Market 32, Shop Rite
+The following stores that are authorized to accept WIC checks: Walmart, Hannaford, Price Chopper/Market 32, and Shop Rite.

 Which local farmers markets accept WIC checks?

 Who do I contact if I suspect someone of WIC Fraud?